NC State Research Image Contest

 - You hereby agree to indemnify North Carolina State University, its trustees, officers, agents, and employees, from any and all claims, demands, and liabilities (including attorneys’ fees) incurred as a result of a final judgment or settlement or any claim or legal proceeding arising out of or resulting from a breach or claimed breach of the foregoing representations and warranties.

-Winners will be announced August 1, 2018.
+Winners were announced August 1, 2018.
 Anyone with questions about the contest can contact Tony Kershaw at email@example.com.

 - From Planetary to Microscopic: Winners of the 2017 NC State Research Image Contest